pinobatch/numism/docs/gb_coins.md

 29. Joypad interrupt works at all
 30. `daa` produces correct results for pathological values of AF:
     $9A NH to $00 ZC, $7A H to $80, $00 NHC to $9A NC to $3A NC
+31. Want GBC-specific test
+32. Want GBC-specific test
+33. STAT=$00 during mode 3 outside LYC causes an immediate extra interrupt only on DMG (suggested by organharvester)
+34. VRAM has banks 0 and 1 and WRAM has banks 1-7, only on GBC
+35. OR mask for GBC-specific registers varies by model, particularly KEY1 (suggested by beware)
+36. Disabling sprites in LCDC changes mode 3 duration only on DMG
+37. Retriggering wave channel without turning off its DAC corrupts wave RAM only on DMG
+38. GBC palette can be written and read, only on GBC
+39. GBC palette can be written and read on GBC only outside mode 3
+40. Want GBC-specific test

 Unranked, to be tested at title screen and in menus: